 New drugs and treatment regimens.
 Researchers are looking at the use of existing drugs given in different doses and schedules, as well as new drugs.
 Specific research includes the use of drugs called hypomethylating therapy, such as azacitidine or decitabine.
 A new drug combination is also being researched called CPX-351, which combines the drugs cytarabine and daunorubicin.

 Targeted therapy .
 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 Researchers are studying ways to block how specific genetic changes found in AML cells affect the body.
 For example, about 30% of patients with AML have changes in the FLT3 gene, which can increase the growth of AML cells.
-Drugs that stop the changed FLT3 gene from working are being tested in clinical trials.
-Other targeted therapies are being researched that stop AML cells from becoming resistant to chemotherapy (when the chemotherapy stops working).
+Quizartinib is a drug that stops the changed FLT3 gene from working that is being tested in clinical trials.
+Other targeted therapies are being researched that stop AML cells from becoming resistant to chemotherapy when the chemotherapy stops working.
 Specific targeted therapy drugs being researched include midostaurin, lenalidomide (Revlimid), sorafenib (Nexavar), Histone Deacetylase inhibitors (HDAC inhibitors) and other drugs that are targeted to specific gene mutations such as IDH1 and IDH2, c-KIT and RAS.

 Stem cell/bone marrow transplantation.
-Different ways to make stem cell transplantation (see Treatment Options ) safer, easier, and more effective are also being studied.
+Different ways to make stem cell transplantation safer, easier, and more effective are also being studied (see Treatment Options ).